tpmp-inra/ipso_phen/docs/custom_tools.md

     )
 ```

+!!! info
+    Once the widgets are added the docstring is available from the main UI in the help tab (see below)

 ## The main method

 Now we're just going to add some code to the main method to actually rotate the image.

 !!! tip